-A national flag is a common tattoo for those who have served in the Navy, Army or Air Force.
+An American flag tattoo is common for those who have served in the Navy, Army, or Air Force.
 If you come from a military family, you might choose to honor your relatives with this inking.
 It’s also a patriotic tattoo choice for those that want to show some love for their country.
 If you’re living overseas, a flag tattoo can be a moving reminder of home that you won’t forget.

 People of faith often get tattoos to feel connected to a higher power and represent their spiritual side.
 One of the most popular designs today is the ‘God is greater than ups and downs’ tattoo.
 The simple geometric design is quite subtle.
 If you didn’t know the meaning, you might not realize its religious significance.
 However, it’s a powerful and moving inking and also makes a good conversation piece.

 Tigers are a classic tattoo choice for men.
-As an apex predator, they represent power and strength as well as independence.
+As apex predators, they represent power and strength as well as independence.
 Those born in the Year of the Tiger in Chinese astrology are said to be brave, self-confident, and competitive.
 The animals also symbolize courage and willpower.
-If you relate to any of the qualities of the tiger, a great way to show it is with a forearm tattoo.
+If you relate to any of the qualities of the big cat, a great way to show it is with a forearm tiger tattoo.

 There are many different meanings for the arrow symbol.
-For many people, the inking is a sign of moving forward in life.
+For many people, an arrow tattoo is a sign of moving forward in life.
 Arrows can also represent the journey towards reaching a goal.
 The design is also frequently used for group tattoos.
 The reason is that a bundle of arrows is harder to break than a single one.
-A similar design is two crossed arrows, which represents friendship.
-Arrows are also a Native American symbol, so if this is part of your heritage, you might choose to honor it with a tribal-style arrow inking.
+A similar design is two crossed arrows, which represent friendship.
+Arrows are also a Native American symbol, so if this is part of your heritage, you might choose to honor it with a tribal tattoo inking.
 Arrows look great on your forearm because the shape is long, slim, and angular.

 Your forearm is an ideal placement for a quote tattoo.
 That’s because there’s enough space to include longer words and phrases.
 Your favorite song lyrics, movie lines, or words of wisdom can make for a powerful and meaningful inking.
 When it comes to getting the tattoo, simple lettering will make it easier to read.
 Meanwhile, cursive lettering or handwriting can give your art a unique look and make it more artistic.